SellaRafaeli/bbod/3/307 - Callbacks.md

 Another way of making DOM (HTML) elements react to events is by attaching *callbacks*.
 A *callback* is just a fancy name for a function (that gets *called back* when something happens).

+In other words, we can tell an element on the page to do something upon a certain event.

 Try the following in your index.html:

     <script>